Jhaman1895/Personal-Portfolio-2/README.md

 # Project Name

-> Personal Portfolio
+> Personal Portfolio project which will be used to showcase the projects we build throughout the Microverse curriculum.

 ## Built With

+- HTML
+- CSS (Flexbox & Grid)
-- HTML/CSS
+- git/GitHub

 ## Getting Started

 To get a local copy up and running follow these simple example steps:

-Download the zip file and extract it to your local machine.
-Open the index.html file in any modern browser.
+1.Download the zip file and extract it to your local machine.
+2. Open the index.html file in any modern browser.

 ## Authors